Button

 The above situation is for the common case where:

-• FLAGS should be a logical OR of GPIO configuration flags meant to apply to the button, such as (GPIO_PULL_UP | GPIO_ACTIVE_LOW)
+• __FLAGS__ should be a logical OR of GPIO configuration flags meant to apply to the button, such as (GPIO_PULL_UP | GPIO_ACTIVE_LOW), see user_lamp: for an example

 gpio-cells: